Minister of National Defence (Canada)

 The minister of national defence (MND; ministre de la défense nationale) is a minister of the Crown in the Cabinet of Canada responsible for the management and direction of all matters relating to the national defence of Canada.

-The Department of National Defence is headed by the deputy minister of national defence (the department's senior civil servant), while the Canadian Armed Forces are headed by the chief of the defence staff (the senior serving military officer).
+The Department of National Defence is headed by the deputy minister of national defence (the department's senior civil servant), while the Canadian Armed Forces are headed by the chief of the Defence Staff (the senior serving military officer).
 Both are responsible to the minister of national defence.
 The King (represented by the governor general of Canada) is Commander-in-Chief of the Canadian Forces and has final authority on all orders and laws for the "defence of the realm".

 The minister is responsible, through the tenets of responsible government, to Parliament for "the management and direction of the Canadian Forces".
 Any orders and instructions for the Canadian Armed Forces are issued by or through the chief of the defence staff.
 The Department of National Defence exists to aid the minister in carrying out her responsibilities, and acts as the civilian support system for the Canadian Forces.

-The current minister of national defence is Anita Anand.
-The parliamentary secretary, who represents the minister when she is away from the House of Commons, is Bryan May.
+The current minister of national defence is David McGuinty.
+The parliamentary secretary, who represents the minister when he is away from the House of Commons, is Bryan May.

 History

-On 1 January 1923, the National Defence Act, 1922 came into effect, merging the Department of Militia and Defence, the Department of the Naval Service, and the Air Board to form the Department of National Defence.
+On January 1, 1923, the National Defence Act, 1922 came into effect, merging the Department of Militia and Defence, the Department of the Naval Service, and the Air Board to form the Department of National Defence.
 The ministerial heads of the former departments, the minister of militia and defence, the minister of the naval service, and the minister of aviation were merged to form a new position, the minister of national defence.

 During the Second World War, the minister of national defence was assisted by two subordinate ministers.
-The minister of national defence for air was an additional minister in the Department of National Defence responsible for the Royal Canadian Air Force; while the minister of national defence for naval services was another minister in the Department of National Defence responsible for the Royal Canadian Navy.
+The minister of national defence for air was an additional minister in the Department of National Defence responsible for the Royal Canadian Air Force; while the minister of National Defence for Naval Services was another minister in the Department of National Defence responsible for the Royal Canadian Navy.
 The air and naval post was reincorporated into the portfolio of the minister of national defence following the Second World War.

 The Munsinger affair was Canada's first national political sex scandal in 1966.
 The affair involved Gerda Munsinger, a German citizen who had been convicted in Germany as a common prostitute, a petty thief and a smuggler, who emigrated to Canada in 1956 in spite of a warning card dated 1952, and who was in 1960 the mistress of the former Associate Minister of National Defence Pierre Sévigny.
 Munsinger was "a self-admitted espionage agent" in the employ of the "Russian Intelligence Service".